zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 ### NumberParseCulture

-Set this if you want to use a another number parsing culture.
-Default value is InvariantCulture.
+Set this if you want to use another number of parsing culture.
+The default value is InvariantCulture.

-For example if you set this to `CultureInfo.CreateSpecificCulture("de-DE")` and if you use a value like `3,21`, this is parsed to the decimal value `3.21`.
+For example, if you set this to `CultureInfo.CreateSpecificCulture("de-DE")` and if you use a value like `3,21`, this is parsed to the decimal value `3.21`.

 ### RenameParameterExpression